efficient/HERD/README.md

 2. Add the `scripts` folder to your `PATH`.

 3. Increase the `shmmax` and `shmall` parameters to very large values by running `init.sh`.
-	* Default values on most Linux systems is 32 MB, which is not enough for HERD's MICA hash-index and circular-log.
+	* Default values on most Linux systems is 32 MB which is not enough for HERD's hash-index and circular-log.

 4. Create hugepages at the server machine.
 Use the `hugepages-create.sh` script in the `scripts` folder.
 I suggest creating 4096 hugepages on each socket.